 3. Start rolling the a portion of the dough in a thick flatbread.

-4. Cook on a hot pan on low heat.
-Once cooked, take off from the pan and apply ghee.
+4. Cook on a hot cast iron pan on a low flame.
+Once cooked evenly on both sides, take it off from the pan and apply ghee on the sweet roti.

 - 2 cups whole wheat flour/atta

-- 1 tbsp ghee to apply on top of cooked flatbread
+- 1 tablespoon ghee to apply on top of cooked flatbread optional

 - Take water at room temperature in a bowl.
-Add jaggery and leave it aside for few hours/overnight
+Add jaggery/sugar and leave it aside for few hours/overnight

 - Let the jaggery dissolve completely.This will take 2-3 hours.

-- In a bowl,first mix wheat flour and 4 tbsp desi ghee.
+- In a bowl,first mix wheat flour and 4 tablespoon desi ghee.

 - Mix it until it starts coming together,add more ghee if required.